Funchal Attractions: Farmers’ Market (Mercado dos Lavradores)

 – An interactive museum of Madeira’s history with a rooftop viewpoint & a restaurant.
 See post: Madeira Story Center

-These are just a few of my favourite suggestions, for a whole list of attractions nearby, please visit TRIPADVISOR.
+These are just a few of my favorite suggestions, for a whole list of attractions nearby, please visit TRIPADVISOR.

 And last but not least – let me tell you why, although I visited the place over 100 times, I don’t really like it and sometimes hesitate to recommend it to visitors?